-Black beans, sharp cheddar, and fresh lime give the salad a unique and delicious twist.
-It’s a quick and easy recipe you can serve for lunch or dinner, take to summer gatherings, or add to your weekly meal prep!
+Black beans, sharp cheddar, and a zesty southwest roasted salsa verde sauce give the salad a unique and delicious twist.
+It’s a quick and easy recipe you can serve for lunch, brunch, or add to your weekly meal prep!

 High Protein Chicken Salad

 We swap the mayonnaise for cottage cheese and whip it into a zesty sauce.
 This lightens up the chicken salad and doesn’t feel as heavy as mayonnaise-based recipes often do.
-This is perfect for easy summer meals, picnics, and BBQs!
+If you’re trying to meet specific protein goals, one serving delivers 28 grams, making it very protein-dense, which means it packs a substantial amount of protein in a smaller serving size

 Ingredients You’ll Need